 - Scope: Includes all public media channels, including digital and social media

-Municipal fund securities ads (such as 529 plans) have additional requirements:
+Municipal fund securities ads (529 plans, ABLE accounts, LGIPs) have additional requirements:

 - Must advise investors to consider objectives, risks, charges, and expenses before investing